statamic/docs/content/collections/docs/installing-a-starter-kit.md

 ---
 ## Read This First

 Most (but not all) Starter Kits are intended to be used in a brand new, empty site.
-Be sure to read each kit's documentation before installing into an existing site as it might wipe out or override your work.
+Be sure to read each kit's documentation before installing into an existing site so you know what to expect and how to get the most out of it.

 ## Installing from the Control Panel {#control-panel}